-The following post is actually one of the emails included in my recent countdown-to-summer marketing series for seasonal business owners.
-If this resonates with you, join us next time by signing up HERE!
+The following post is actually one of the emails included in my recent countdown-to-summer marketing series for seasonal business owners; no longer available.

 We’re all so busy trying to FIT IN on social media that we forget to share our true selves sometimes.
 For today, I simply want to encourage you to get personal.
 And now is the perfect time.

 Seek ways to make a connection, to be human.

 The next generation won’t be fooled.
 Gone are the days of glitzy advertising and over-produced video.
 We all seek connection, and that means with the brands we support as well.